 Viridian developer Robert Kembel said of the fort site in 2017: “This is the birthplace of North Texas.
 And we didn’t know that when we bought the property.”
 Kembel said he hopes to build a cultural center on the site to mark its history.

-In the top photo, the trees line the southern shore of the lake.
-Houses are being built along that shore.
-In the bottom photo, land on the north side of the lake—the side where the fort and graveyard were—is being prepared for development.
+The two photos show residential construction in Viridian.
 Today a visitor must ignore the bang and buzz of nail guns and power saws and the rumble of bulldozers and trucks to hear the sounds of Calloway Lake as it whispers its story of early Texas.